fedora-cloud/Fedora-Dockerfiles/hadoop/README.md

-dockerfiles-fedora-mongodb
+dockerfiles-fedora-hadoop
 ========================

-Fedora dockerfile for MongoDB
+Fedora dockerfile for Hadoop

 Tested on Docker 0.7.0